 2. Plan A Bedtime Routine

 Like a sleep schedule, a bedtime routine offers structure.
-Children are known for thriving
+Children are known for thriving on routines, so this is especially important for little ones.
+Adults can adopt relaxing nighttime rituals like drinking chamomile tea or using face masks.

 3. Minimize Distractions